 - Precision-rule measurement system

-- Up to 1000 pounds clamping pressure
+- Up to 1000 pounds of clamping pressure

 Pros